elderlybeginner/blog/_posts/2020-12-06-eight_queens_puzzle.md

 6. Code performance

 How much am I wrong with that list?
-Then, I would appricate all comments and proposals in accordance to the list above.
+Then, I would apprieciate all comments and proposals in accordance with the list above.

 ## Eight queens puzzle

-There are 92 distinct solutions and 12 fundamental ones more in the subject: https://en.wikipedia.org/wiki/Eight_queens_puzzle\n The program generates all 92 distinctive solutions
+There are 92 distinct solutions and 12 fundamental ones.
+More in the subject on [Eight queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle)

+The program generates all 92 distinctive solutions

 ## Code